daptablade/docs/mynewbook/Tutorials/Simple component analysis.md

 The Component Log has another important function: if errors occur during the execution of the component, the Log will list an 'ERROR' event with a description of the error message and traceback information.

-The `Log` tab also includes a 'download files snapshot' link.
-Select this to download a zip file that contains all input and output files as they currently exist in your workspace.
+The `Log` tab also includes a `download files snapshot` link.
+Select this to download a zip file that contains all input and output files as they currently exist in your workspace for this component.
 Save this data, along with the JSON formatted version of your session ('dapta_input.json') and a copy of the Run Log ('runlog.json'), to allow you to re-load this example in the future, or to compare inputs and outputs with other Runs.

 ```{image} media/paraboloid_4.png
 :alt: component-log